ESF Environmental Challenge Science Fair and Career ExplorationFor 7th & 8th grade students

 - Student research, scientific inquiry, and critical thinking

 - Students to begin exploring science and science-related careers

 - Students to explore and understand the urban environment and its relationship to the global environment

 Volunteers and Judges are needed.
 Without the help of over 100 volunteers, this event could not be possible.
-Email Maura Stefl to sign up.
+Register to judge here.

 The 2018 Challenge was a huge success with over 700 students, over 250 projects, over 100 judges, and over 80 sheet pizzas!
 Special thanks to the culinary students at Syracuse Institute of Technology for providing food service assistance.

 Teachers and Student Information: Friday April 12th, 2019 deadline for registration submission.

 - Teachers Complete This First: School/Teacher Registration Form

 - Rules and Guidelines and Suggestions for Successful Projects (PDF)